moneroguides/1x03-using-moneo-as-money/script.md

 By default your localhost IP address is filled in, along with the default port for Monero [RPC's](https://monerodocs.org/interacting/monero-wallet-rpc-reference/#rpc)

-Since we will be using our wallet software on the same machine as the  node, we can leave everything on the default settings for now
+Since we'll be using our wallet software on the same machine as the  node, we can leave everything on the default settings for now

-If you are using a different computer on the same network, you will need to select the local IP address attributed to the machine hosting the node.
+If you are using a different computer on the same network, you'll need to select the local IP address attributed to the machine hosting the node.
 This will commonly start with **192.168** and can be found in your network settings.

-To connect to the Monero daemon, you will need to edit the firewall rules on the machine hosting your node.
+To connect to the Monero daemon, you'll need to edit the firewall rules on the machine hosting your node.
 The default port for RPC's is `18081`.

 Follow the instructions from our second video *Setting up your own Node*, for all the steps.
 You don't need to edit the firewall rules on your router yet.